Sudan dam bursts in heavy rains; 30 dead, thousands impacted – DW – 08/27/2024

 An emergency worker said around 150-200 people were missing, comparing it to the disaster in Libya's Derna city last year where storms had caused several dams to burst, killing thousands.

-A reporter from Reuters news agency saw the burial of a man, with people covering his grave with driftwoood to prevent it from being washed away.
+A reporter from Reuters news agency saw the burial of a man, with people covering his grave with driftwood to prevent it from being washed away.

 The dam had been affected due to earlier than usual rains, with silt building for the past few days, said officials.
 It burst on Sunday.